Updated: May 3

 The Hulett Family at Times Square

 The following is a brief article I wrote for my children.
 I gave this to them while they were in college.
-I forced myself to be brief.
-At the time, it fit on one page of paper.
+I challenged myself to be brief.
+At the time, it fit on one 8.5" x 11" page of paper.
 It is not meant to provide detail, but more to remind and to encourage conversation.

 I hope this helps you as well.
-Let me know if you have any suggested changes.
-Remember, edit suggestions are like a game of parsimony and priority!
-Adding something will require subtraction of as many words....
+Let me know if you have any suggestions or comments.

 I’m pleased your Mom and I have taught you thrift, a consistent savings discipline, and an approach to investing.
 This will help you your entire life!
 As a reminder….

 Markets go up and down.
 All during your adolescence, we were in an unusually long bull market (10 plus years).
 All of you grew up believing investments go up!
 They will come down eventually and it will be uncomfortable.
 Stay tough!
 Manage your emotions and stay objective.
 Stick to the plan!